Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Vintage Equipment (1980s Era)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to accurately value ultra-vintage equipment (1980s) with premium restoration features.
-It validates handling of extreme age combined with high-end specifications—a challenging combination that requires sophisticated valuation logic.
+This scenario tests the Enhanced ML Model's ability to accurately value ultra-vintage equipment (1980s) with premium restoration features.
+It validates handling of extreme age combined with high-end specifications—a challenging combination that requires sophisticated valuation logic and tests the diagnostic system's ability to handle complex vintage configurations.

 **📋 Bulldozer Configuration**
 - **Year Made**: 1987